 *If you buy the Luxor Pass, the Hapshepsut Temple is one of the temples included in the pass.

 **There’s a small shuttle you can take at the entrance to bring you closer to the temple.
 It’s not a long walk, but the ride comes in handy on a hot day.

 **There’s no extra charge for taking photos with a phone/DSLR at the Hapshepsut Temple, but flash isn’t allowed.

 Hatshepsut Temple is located on the west bank of the Nile River, on the outskirts of Luxor, Egypt.

-Once you’re in Luxor, it’s easy to find a driver to take you to Hatshepsut temple and other sites on the west bank for about 300 EGP (~$20 USD) for the whole day.
-Your hotel can probably arrange this too.
+Once you’re in Luxor, it’s easy to find a driver to take you to Hatshepsut Temple and other sites on the west bank, or your hotel can usually arrange this as well.

 Otherwise, a good place to ask is on the west bank of the Nile River ferry, where drivers usually hang out all day waiting for tourists to walk by.
-Luxor’s touts can be extremely clingy though, so you’ve been warned!
+The touts in Luxor can be extremely clingy though, so you’ve been warned!

 Best Hatshepsut Temple Tours

 If you would rather go with a vetted tour company and skip the hassle of arranging everything yourself, there are several companies that offer tours to Hatshepsut and other temples in Luxor.